SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-compaction-jobs.md

 If you want to examine the compaction history for a particular offloading pipeline, select **Offloading** in the navigation bar and select the offloading job you are interested in.

-Click **Show compaction history** in the context menu of the offloading card to show the compaction history.
+Click **Show compaction history** in the context menu of the offloading configuration to show the compaction history.

 The list shows the execution history with each execution consisting of the following details: